 RE: Reduced Payment on Credit Card Number NUMBER

 Dear Name of Creditor:

 This letter is a formal request to reduce my monthly payments on the above credit card account.
-I am temporarily unemployed as I lost my job as a high school science teacher on DATE.
+I am temporally unemployed as I lost my job as a high school science teacher on DATE.
 However, I have a new job that starts in three months.

 I am currently making $50 payments each month and respectfully request that my payments be reduced to $20 for four months until DATE, at which time I will continue making full payments.
 I also request that my credit score is not adversely affected by this.

 I would appreciate your help in this matter, as I sincerely want to honor my debt and will faithfully resume regular payments at the above-mentioned time.
 Thank you for your consideration of my request.
 If you have any questions, I can be reached at Phone Number or Email Address.